The Babadook (2014, Jennifer Kent) [hr]

 Broadcast News (1987, James L. Brooks) [A+]

 There is not nearly enough space here for me to adequately communicate my feelings about this believable, uncompromising comedy-drama of interpersonal conflict in the news department of a TV network.
 The film’s urgent richness of texture is unmatched.
-Holly Hunter and William Hurt are beyond wonderful, and Albert Brooks gives possibly my favorite performance by any actor, certainly the one that feels most familiar to me personally.
+Holly Hunter, Albert Brooks and William Hurt are beyond wonderful, all playing fully realized three-dimensional characters.
 Also contains perhaps the most honest ending of any Hollywood feature.

 Broadway Danny Rose (1984, Woody Allen) [r]